Cercanías Zaragoza: Frequency

 The trains in this line run once an hour, but in peak hour, from 7 to 9:30am and from 17:00 to 18:30 the trains run every 30 minutes, with one train added to the line.
 Since the Zaragoza-Goya station was opened, regional trains passengers can go to the line C1.

 Statistics

 Since 2012 the passenger number went up by 44%, specially because the Zaragoza-Goya station was opened and it has connections with the Zaragoza tram.
-That year, 343,000 people traveled one the line.
+That year, 343,000 people traveled on the line.
 The line has only 7.26% of occupancy, with the average being 23 passengers per train, being the least profitable city of the network.

 Line C2

 In 2017 the Aragonese government proposed a second line.
 It will go from the highway N-IIa to the Miguel Servet street and then it will branch to Compromiso de Caspe/c/Rodrigo Rebolledo and to the San Jose Avenue/Paseo del Canal.
 It will also be the tram line 2, a system like in Alicante.